 Assitant Dean for School of Graduate Studies/ Director Center for Continuing and Professional Studies

-Dr. Willie A. Bragg is Assistant Dean for the School of Graduate Studies and Director of The Center for Continuing and Professional Studies (CCPS) at Morgan State University (MSU).
+Dr. Willie A. Bragg is Assistant Dean for the School of Graduate Studies and Director of The Center at Morgan State University (MSU).
 Dr. Bragg received her B.S. degree from MSU in Elementary Education, a M.A. in Education/Early Childhood Education from Fisk University, Nashville, Tennessee, and a Ph.D. in Special Education from Indiana University, Bloomington, Indiana.
 She completed a Post-doctoral Fellowship on Exceptional Programs for Culturally and Linguisitically Diverse Children and Youth with Disabilities at the University of California, Santa Barbara.

 During her academic career, Dr. Bragg has authored and received grants from federal agencies and foundations focused on teacher preparation and education, curriculum design and evaluation, and university-community partnerships/alliances in higher education.
 Federally funded grants include awards from the U.S. Department of Education, U.S. Department of Housing and Urban Development (HUD), National Institute on Disability and Rehabilitation Research (NIDRR), and National Institutes of Health (NIH).